 by Christine Lorraine Morgan ~ April 5, 2022

-It’s easy to forget what year it is when wandering through the timeless musical displays in DeBence Anqitue Music World in Franklin, PA.
+It’s easy to forget what year it is when wandering through the timeless musical displays housed within the walls of DeBence Anqitue Music World in Franklin, PA.
 The instruments, machines and technological masterpieces of sound conveyance envelope visitors in their yesteryear sounds.

 One of the larger, more memorable instruments at DeBence is the Wurlitzer Model 153, a mechanized one-man band of sorts.
 It is pretty easy to single out due to its colorful uniqueness.